shivamhwp/cite/README.md

 [shivam.ing](https://www.shivam.ing)

-shuffled between nextjs and astro a lot. chose astro. see my contributioin history to see how many times i rebuilt my portfolio.
+shuffled between nextjs and astro a lot. chose astro.

+see my contribution history to see how many times i rebuilt my portfolio.